Naddy22/ft_transcendance/README.md

 You are free to develop the site, with or without a backend.

-If you choose to include a backend, it must be written in pure :small_orange_diamond:Ruby:small_orange_diamond:.
+If you choose to include a backend, it must be written in pure 🔸Ruby🔸.
 However, this requirement can be overridden by the **Framework module**.

 If your backend or framework uses a database,
 you must follow the constraints of the **Database module**.

-The frontend should be developed using pure vanilla :small_orange_diamond:Javascript:small_orange_diamond:.
+The frontend should be developed using pure vanilla 🔸Javascript🔸.
 However, this requirement can be altered through the **FrontEnd module**.

 Your website must be a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
 The user should be able to use the **Back** and **Forward** buttons of the browser.

-Your website must be compatible with the **latest stable up-to-date version** of :small_orange_diamond:Google Chrome:small_orange_diamond:.
+Your website must be compatible with the **latest stable up-to-date version** of 🔸Google Chrome🔸.

 The user should encounter no unhandled errors and no warnings when browsing the website.

-Everything must be launched with a single command line to run an autonomous container provided by :small_orange_diamond:Docker:small_orange_diamond:.
+Everything must be launched with a single command line to run an autonomous container provided by 🔸Docker🔸.
 Example : `docker-compose up --build`

 > *If your container solution is Docker:*